apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                                                    1.1.0 and later and BoringSSL.
 Older versions of OpenSSL do not provide a hook early enough to update the SSL object.
 It is a syntax error for |TS| built against earlier versions.

-valid_tls_version_max_in                 Inbound   This specifies the minimum TLS version that will be offered to user agents during
+valid_tls_version_max_in                 Inbound   This specifies the maximum TLS version that will be offered to user agents during
                                                    the TLS negotiation.
 This replaces the global settings in :ts:cv:`proxy.config.ssl.server.version.max`,
                                                    :ts:cv:`proxy.config.ssl.TLSv1`, :ts:cv:`proxy.config.ssl.TLSv1_1`,